Great fire of London

 - How do we rebuild London?

-- How do we look after the two-hundred thousand people who lost their homes?
+- How do we help the people who have lost everything?

 Climb The Monument and see great views of London.
 Built to commemorate the start of the Great Fire of London.